Hannah Kasulka: Early life

-Kasulka was born and raised in the town of Macon, Georgia, as an only child to her mother, a hairdresser and her grandmother a pastor.
+Kasulka was born and raised in the town of Macon, Georgia, as an only child.
 She attended the Georgia Institute of Technology in Atlanta, and obtained BS degree in Management in 2009.
 During her years as a student in university, Kasulka had taken acting lessons, after graduation she moved to Los Angeles, California to pursue an acting career.
 She started work in a coffee shop, meeting people who persuaded her to join The Upright Citizens Brigade Theatre enrolling in acting and scene study classes, which turned out to be a good platform to launch her acting career.